Nermin Bezmen: Biography

 Bezmen was born in Antalya in 1954.
 She attended Macka Primary School.
 While studying at Atatürk Girls' High School, she went to the United States with AFS scholarship in her senior year.
-She attended Sultanahmet School of Management and Management on her return and graduated in 1974.
+She attended Sultanahmet School of Management on her return and graduated in 1974.
 In January 1975, she married Pamir Bezmen, a 39-year-old businessman at the age of 21.
 They had two children.
 He died on 29 January 2009.
 In 2015, she married actor Tolga Savacı and settled in New Jersey, USA.

 Bezmen conducted television presentation, magazine authorship and public relations activities; She is interested in traditional Turkish arts.
 She taught painting lessons to adults and children in her own workshop.

 She started writing novels in 1991.
 She researched the story of Kurt Seyt, who was her maternal grandfather, and turned it into a novel.
 Apart from that, she wrote many popular books in popular literature.